-For WLAN UEs with non-exclusive access to 3GPP PS service, rRouting enforcement in the WLAN AN shall ensure that packets sent to/from the PDG are routed to the right entity in the interworking VPLMN (roaming case) or HPLMN (no roaming case).
+Routing enforcement in the WLAN AN shall ensure that packets sent to/from the PDG are routed to the right entity in the interworking VPLMN (roaming case) or HPLMN (no roaming case).

-Routing enforcement should not prevent the WLAN AN from supporting scenario 2 WLAN UE and non 3G interworking WLAN terminals.
+Routing enforcement should not prevent the WLAN AN from supporting scenario 2 WLAN UE or a scenario3 capable WLAN UE opting for a scenario2 type of direct internet access, and non 3G interworking WLAN terminals.